 Halo Sickness Feared By Employers

-But because there is so much anticipation and hype around Halo 3, corporate employers and school systems are fearing that their staff and students will spontaneously be calling in sick this week to play the game at home.
+But because there is so much anticipation and hype around Halo 3, corporate employers and school systems are worried.
+They fear that both their staff and students will spontaneously be calling in sick this week to play the game at home.

 “I’ve already talked to my teachers and got my assignments for Tuesday.
 I don’t plan on going to class,” says Dane Mitchell, 20, a Cincinnati State and Community College sophomore.
 “I’m going to pick up the game at midnight from GameStop, go to a friend’s house, and play it for 36 hours,” he says.

 Like Mitchell, Neil Godwin, 21, of Milford, Ohio, reserved his copy more than a year ago.
 He’s taking a vacation day Tuesday from his job as a Kroger computer help desk analyst to play Halo 3 all day with his brother.